johnmcdonnell/OSX-Configuration/README.rst

 Automated install
 -----------------

 I use ``./make.sh`` to install the files here.
-Do this at your own risk.
+You should probably not do that unless your cool with nuking your current config setup.